 Varied bouldering on rough sandy sandstone. *DO NOT CLIMB ON WET SANDSTONE!!
 (It breaks holds and destroys problems).

 This isn’t the super high quality, compact Grampians sandstone people know Australia for, but White Rock is high quality for Queensland standards most definitely.
 The rock is very slopered and hueco’d- with a lot of people saying it is most similar to Font in style as well as stone.
 Many classics litter the areas with a lot of them having mantel cruxes on sweet nothingness.
-People have been bouldering at White Rock Conservation Park for at least the last 30 years.
+First recorded ascents of climbers bouldering (mainly on the way through to Frog as abit of exploration) at White Rock Conservation Park, date back to the 1980’s.
 The park covers a huge area with a multitude of sectors scattered throughout.
 Lots of the areas can be accessed by a mountain bike.
 On a bike the half-hour walk to White Rock is reduced to about 10 minutes!

 Development, so far, has mostly been concentrated on the areas before White Rock.
 This park still has a huge amount of potential and undiscovered areas.
 So get out there brushing!
 A brush is also a compulsory kit item to bring.
 Instead of complaining about a boulder being sandy or dirty, please help the community by brushing the problem down.